oracle-livelabs/pts/ac-with-ucp/lab4-simple-ac/lab4-simple-ac.md

 ````

 The application gets a connection and starts a first transaction.
-It connects to the database as user CONTI and makes accounting entries in table ACCOUNT.
+It connects to the database as user **CONTI** and makes accounting entries in table **ACCOUNT**.
 Each accounting transaction should consist of two lines in ACCOUNT: one with DIR='D' (for Debit) and another one with DIR='C' (for Credit).

 A trigger allows to capture the database service that was used to connect when INSERT statements are executed.